 We put ourselves into these sorts of uncomfortable situations again and again to collect important data that will help inform conservation.
 This is what motivates us to push the canoe forward instead of turning around and leaving it to sink in the swamp.
 We really must love our jobs.

-Megan Anevich is Ontario Nature’s nature reserves coordinator.
+Megan Anevich was Ontario Nature’s nature reserves coordinator.
 She spends plenty of time at the reserves leading stewardship activities, looking for critters and falling into wetlands.